 Dr. Jones-London earned her Ph.D. in Neuroscience from the Department of Neuroscience and Anatomy at Pennsylvania State University College of Medicine.
 She then received postdoctoral training as a research fellow at University of Pennsylvania in the Department of Psychiatry.
 Dr. Jones-London came to the NIH in July 2004 as an Emerging Leader Fellow; she performed duties across the Department of Health and Human Services including the Center for Scientific Review, FDA Office of Women's Health Science Program, and the Immediate Office of the Secretary, Intergovernmental/Tribal Affairs Office.

-Dr. Jones-London directs the individual diversity workforce programs at NINDS which include Diversity and Re-Entry Supplements, Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31), Career Development Awards to Promote Diversity (K01) and Diversity Research Education Grants (R25) (including the Neuroscience Scholars Program with SfN).
+Dr. Jones-London directs the diversity training and workforce development programs at NINDS which include Diversity and Re-Entry Supplements, Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31), Career Development Awards to Promote Diversity (K01) and Diversity Research Education Grants (R25) (including the Neuroscience Scholars Program with SfN).
 She also provides oversight for the Institute’s diversity outreach initiatives at several other national scientific conferences.
+Her trans-NIH efforts include oversight for the NIH Blueprint ENDURE program and Project Scientist for the NIH National Research Mentoring Network (NRMN).
 Her research interests have focused on understanding monoaminergic neurotransmitter regulation and mechanisms of behavioral psychopharmacology in animal models of disorders such as ADHD, Tourette Syndrome, and depression.